Climate change in Uruguay

-To pursue climate policy, the country created the on 20 de mayo de 2009 the Sistema Nacional de Respuesta al Cambio Climático y variabilidad (SNRCC) through directive 238/09.
+To pursue climate policy, the country created on the 20th of May 2009, the Sistema Nacional de Respuesta al Cambio Climático y variabilidad (SNRCC) through directive 238/09.
 The SNRCC produces reportes from monitoring and verification of the work to achieve the Nationally Determined Contribution and other policies.

 In 2015, a law transformed that organization into a Secretariat for Environment, Water and Climate change.
 The Secretariat is charged with coordinating public policy across the three areas.
 The secretary participates in the committee of other actors in the National Environmental System (in Spanish, Sistema Nacional Ambiental (SNA)).
 Internationally, Uruguay is part of the Kyoto Protocol, Paris Accorde and the Doha Amendment.
 The private sector in Uruguay has committed to at least 15 actions to mitigate the effects of climate change, according to the NAZCA portal.
 Uruguay is also a member of the International Renewable Energy Agency.

 Emissions inventory

 In 2019 Uruguay emitted 6,170 Gg of CO_{2}.
 The largest source of emissions in Uruguay is transportation with 3,670 Gg of CO_{2} en 2019, with the second being industry (915 Gg), and the sectors of agriculture, fishing and minerals 484 Gg.
 The energy sector emits 610 Gg.